Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.68 team ERA that ranks first across all league pitching staffs.
+- The Braves' 3.78 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to give up 96 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to allow the third-fewest home runs in baseball (99 total, 1.1 per game).

-- The right-hander's most recent appearance came on Sunday, July 9 against the Tampa Bay Rays, when he threw 3 1/3 innings, surrendering seven earned runs while allowing six hits.
+- The righty last appeared on Friday against the Chicago White Sox, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.